zymxiaotie/Car-Quality-Prediction-Workshop/Readme.md

 * Model training and evaluation.
 * Building and deploying a Gradio-based web API.

+## Prerequisites (for Attendees)

+* Basic programming concepts.
+* Familiarity with Python, Virtual Environment and VScode (Or other IDE).
+* Basic understanding of Git and GitHub ([GitHub](https://github.com/) is required).
+* A strong interest in Data Analysis, Machine Learning model building, and API concepts.

 ## Project: Predicting Car Prices for Geely Auto

 **Problem Statement:**